-- EDAD - The most popular, the Educational Administration specialization will prepare you to enter school administration, to become a school principal or another administrator in your school or district.
+- EDAD - The Educational Administration specialization will prepare you to enter school administration, to become a school principal or another administrator in your school or district.
 You will also have the opportunity to be certified in AEL and T-TESS for the purpose of evaluating teachers in the state of Texas.

 - INSL - The Instructional Leadership specialization will provide opportunities for you to develop appropriate academic and administrative skills and procedures vital to a successful educational setting in public or private schools.
 This specialization will prepare you for leadership positions other than campus principal.